moble/Quaternionic.jl/README.md

 package](https://github.com/moble/quaternion), and [this newer and fancier package](https://github.com/moble/quaternionic)), but I need a project to help me learn Julia itself, so this seems like a good fit.
-In particular, I am interested in understanding how a general geometric algebra would be coded, so I am experimenting with static arrays, even though I can imagine that hard-coding the four components would be faster.
-Once I am better at Julia, I may just rewrite that part.
+In particular, I am interested in understanding how a general geometric algebra would be coded, so I will be experimenting with subtypes and static arrays, even though I can imagine that hard-coding the four components could be better in some ways.
+Once I am better at Julia, I may just rewrite that part, though hopefully in a backwards-compatible way.